-Primitively, teahouses were little shops where trekkers could stop for a rest and a cup of tea.
-With passing time, these teahouses converted into full-fledged mountain lodges offering food, accommodation, and other basic essentials to guests.
+Primitively, teahouses were small shops where trekkers could stop for a rest and a cup of tea.
+Over time, these teahouses have converted into full-fledged mountain lodges offering food, accommodation, and other basic essentials to guests.

-Mostly tea houses are owned and operated by local families.
-Moreover, Teahouse trekking is a great alternative to expensive Camping trekking.
+Most teahouses are owned and operated by local families.
+Teahouse trekking is a great alternative to expensive camping trekking.

 For the food on teahouses types trek, you can choose food from the menu.
 You’ll get fresh food on trekking lodges as they make meals after getting guest orders.

 In short, accommodation along the trekking route in the Himalayas is very simple but clean and cozy.
 Commonly you’ll get a single size bed with pillow, sheets, blankets, table and dustbin, and ceiling light.

 We suggest trekkers bring their own sleeping bag or hire in to go trekking.
 Blankets are not enough at peak season and it can’t give sufficient warmth at high altitude treks and also in wintertime.

 The Everest region is the most popular trekking trail in Nepal, and you can find both lodges and high-standard teahouses there.

 There are very standard teahouses in the Annapurna Region trekking areas.
 Generally, on the Annapurna Circuit trail and Ghorepani Poon Hill, you will find basic to standard houses for sleeping and eating.